Samsung/tizen-docs/docs/what-is-tizen/overview/tizen.md

   **Figure: Device Convergence**

   ![Device Convergence](media/about_tizen_5.png)
 - **IoTivity for Connectivity**: In an IoT world, where everything is connected, it is important that a software platform supports seamless connectivity among all devices.
 For seamless connectivity, Tizen is closely co-operating with Open Connected Foundation (OCF), which is taking the lead in providing specifications and an open-source solution for IoT connectivity.
-OCF is getting great support from companies including Cisco, GE, Mediatek, Intel, and Samsung.
+OCF is getting great support from companies including Cisco, GE, Mediatek, Intel&reg;, and Samsung.
 OCF's standard is being implemented as open source and called IoTivity.
 All profiles in Tizen 3.0 include IoTivity, which means that all Tizen devices are IoTivity-ready.

   **Figure: IoTivity for Connectivity**